FIFA set up task force over new tournament plans

 Infantino’s plans had been opposed by the World Leagues Forum and the European Leagues, representing the top club competitions internationally, who had urged the FIFA chief to step back from a quick vote.

-European governing body UEFA had also been vocal in their criticism of the plans after details emerged in May, raising the prospect of a split in the global game.
+European governing body UEFA had also been vocal in criticizing the plans after details emerged in May, raising the prospect of a split in the global game.

 Infantino said the task force would “work on details of these competitions which are of high interest in many parts of the world where some agree, others disagree”.

-“There are different points of views, different opinions.
-It’s perfectly normal,” Infantino said, adding that he welcomed proposals and ideas for the tournaments.
+“There are different points of views, different opinions; it’s perfectly normal,” Infantino said, adding that he welcomed proposals and ideas for the tournaments.

+Infantino has said that his plans are backed by an investment consortium willing to put in $25 billion over a 12-year cycle in return for 49 percent ownership of the competitions.

+The FIFA president has said that he is not able to reveal the identity of the backers due to a Non Disclosure Agreement (NDA) but several unconfirmed media reports say that Japan’s SoftBank are behind the consortium.

 Infantino’s plans for the Club World Cup have included holding the tournament every four years with 24 teams and also an idea for an annual competition.